 What is Juneteenth?

 What exactly is Juneteenth?
-When Union General Gordon Granger ordered to free all slaves in Galveston, Texas on June 19th, 1865, this wasn’t the first slave emancipation.
+Union General Gordon Granger’s order to free all slaves in Galveston, Texas on June 19th, 1865, wasn’t the first slave emancipation.
 In fact, the Emancipation Proclamation itself took place two-and-a-half years prior.
 But the word of slavery ending traveled slowly, and those who were isolated from Union armies continued to live without freedom.
 This was the case in Texas as the majority of slaves were not aware of freedom until General Granger’s June 19th announcement.
 Once the news broke and Black people were finally conscious of their freedom, the uproar of positive shock and celebration was electric.
-Today, June 19th is recognized as “Juneteenth” and marks a distinct date freed people could commemorate the complete abolishment of slavery.
+Today, June 19th is recognized as “Juneteenth” and marks a distinct date that freed people could commemorate the complete abolishment of slavery.

 Why do we celebrate?

 Today, we celebrate Juneteenth both as a historical honoring of slave emancipation and as a day to strive for equality.
-But in addition to a celebration, Juneteenth also stands as a reminder of how freedom and justice has always been delayed for Black people and continues to be a prevalent issue in modern society.
+But in addition to a celebration, Juneteenth also stands as a reminder of how freedom and justice have always been delayed for Black people and continues to be a prevalent issue in modern society.
 Juneteenth is a day to reflect, learn, and grow as a nation to push for a more equitable tomorrow.

 How to celebrate Juneteenth

 One easy thing you can do to show your support for the Black community is through shopping from Black-owned businesses.
 If you or a loved one has a birthday or celebration coming up, check out Presently’s Approved Retailer List for a compilation of Black-owned businesses to support.
 You can also look for Black-owned restaurants in your area through EatOkra.